mendezVKI/MODULO/README.md

 - Poletti, R., Scena, L, Ninni, D., Mendez, M.A (2024) "MODULO: a python toolbox for data-driven modal decomposition", Submitted to Journal of Open Source Software.
 Preprint available [here](https://www.researchgate.net/publication/376885484_MODULO_a_python_toolbox_for_data-driven_modal_decomposition)

 The first article also presents the first version of MODULO (available in the OLD_Matlab_Implementation branch) and its GUI developed by D. Ninni.
 The second introduces MODULO v2 in this branch and alternative open source projects.
+While many projects allows for computing common decompositions such as POD, DMD and the SPODs, MODULO is currently the only opensource project allowing to compute the mPOD.

 For a more comprehensive overview on the theory of data-driven decompositions, we refer to the chapter: